wydxry/NetInfer/README.md

 PS:

-CUDA, cuDNN, and TensorRT should add path to the sys path, TensorRT's lib and include files should be copy to CUDA folders.
+CUDA, cuDNN, OnnxRuntime and TensorRT should add path to the sys path, TensorRT's lib and include files should be copy to CUDA folders.

 ## How to use